2600hz/docs-user-guides/doc/numbers/overview.md

 ## Purchasing the Company Main Numbers

-1. Switch to the SmartPBX application and select the `Main Number` tab.
+1. Switch to the SmartPBX application and select the `Main Number` tab
 ![SmartPBX](smartpbx/main-number-local/step-1.png)

 2. Expand the `Main Company Numbers`, then click the `Buy Numbers` and select `Local`